Repeated Measures ANOVA in Python using Statsmodels

 How to Use AnovaRM to Carry Out a Repeated Measures ANOVA

-In this section, we will learn how to do repeated measures ANOVA using Statsmodels.
+In this section, we will learn how to perform repeated measures of ANOVA using Statsmodels.
 More specifically, we will learn how to carry out one-way ANOVA and two-way ANOVA in Python.
 The AnovaRM class takes five arguments:

-• depvar: second should variable should be your dependent variable.
+• depvar: The second variable should be your dependent variable.
 Should be a string (e.g., ‘responsetime’)

-• subject: here you put in your subject identifier.
+• subject: Here, you put your subject identifier.
 Should also be a string (e.g., ‘subject’)

-• within: the within-subject factors in a lit of strings.
+• within: The within-subject factors in a list of strings.

-• aggregate_func: this is optional and should be use if the data contains more than a single observation per participant.
-Can be “mean” or a function.
+• aggregate_func: This is optional and should be used if the data contains more than a single observation per participant.
+It can be “mean” or a function.
 For instance, you can use Numpy mean (i.e., np.mean).

 One-way ANOVA for Repeated Measures Using Statsmodels